 Nearly 34,000 teachers were responsible for educating almost a half million students in Mississippi during the 2012-2013 school year, according to the Mississippi Department of Education.
 If you're interested in joining their ranks, you'll need to get your Mississippi teaching credential first.

 Each state maintains its own requirements for teacher certification, and Mississippi provides both a traditional path and an alternate option for licensure.
-The traditional path is intended for those earning a bachelor's degree for the first time while those who have already have a degree in another field may be eligible for the alternate path.
+The traditional path is intended for those earning a bachelor's degree for the first time, while the alternate path is aimed at graduates who have already earned a degree in another field.

 When it comes to studying online, most bachelor's degrees in education are often offered on-campus.
 However, at least one state school has put their degree online, and some alternate programs allow students to study for their Mississippi teaching certification from home as well.